 The newcomers were different, but still welcome.
 The presumption in Williamsburg was that if land was provided by Virginia officials, then the new settlers would be dependent upon the colonial government and would serve as a barrier against expansion of French influence.

-France's Native American allies grew frustrated, while British traders set up operations in towns within the Ohio River Valley.
-Different factions of the Shawnee, Delaware, and Mingo attacked different traders in efforts to block competition.
+Native Americans grew frustrated with France as British traders set up operations in towns within the Ohio River Valley.
+Different factions of the Shawnee, Delaware, and Mingo were recruited to attack rival traders, as Montreal-based and Philadelphia-based traders sought to block competition.
+Conrad Weiser and George Croghan were the primary representatives of the Pennsylvania traders in the 1740's.

 In 1747, one group sent the scalp of a French trader to Governor Palmer of Pennsylvania as a sign it wanted to increase business with the British.
 Palmer recruited the governors of Maryland and Pennsylvania to arrange a meeting and provide gifts, which was a fundamental beginning when negotiating with the tribes.
 The assemblage gathered at Logstown, a trading post on the Ohio River downstream from the Forks of the Ohio.
-Discussions began on September 1, 1748.
-7 Gregory Evans Dowd, War Under Heaven: Pontiac, the Indian Nations & the British Empire, Johns Hopkins University Press, 2002, p.27;
+Discussions began on September 1, 1748.13

-Control of western land was a key part of the Virginia gentry's strategy for getting and staying rich.
-The gentry created new syndicates to extend land speculation westward across the Allegheny mountains into the Ohio River watershed.
 The French responded to the land claims of the Virginians.
 Officials in Quebec sent military expeditions down the Ohio River to assert control over that land and to maintain trade with the Mingo, Shawnee, Delaware, and other resident tribes.

-resolution of French and English wars in Europe with the 1713 Treaty of Utrech and the 1748 Treaty of Aix-le-Chappelle failed to reconcile which nation would control the lands west of the Allegheny Mountains in North America, but the 1763 Treaty of Paris ending the Seven Years War (French and Indian War) ended French efforts to occupy the Ohio River valley and the Upper Mississippi
+resolution of French and English wars in Europe with the 1713 Treaty of Utrecht and the 1748 Treaty of Aix-le-Chappelle failed to reconcile which nation would control the lands west of the Allegheny Mountains in North America, but the 1763 Treaty of Paris ending the Seven Years War (French and Indian War) ended French efforts to occupy the Ohio River valley and the Upper Mississippi

 Source: Library of Congress, A general map of the middle British colonies, in America (Lewis Evans, 1755)